cybardev/cutefetch/README.md

 PS: I don't know how to fork single scripts from larger repos.

 ### Install
-Copy the fetch script to somewhere on your `$PATH` and make it executable by running `chmod a+x ./cutefetch` in the directory it is located.
+- Place the fetch script somewhere on your `$PATH` (I use `$HOME/.local/bin/`)

-I use `$HOME/.local/bin/`
+- Make it executable by running `chmod a+x ./cutefetch` in the directory it is located

 ### Usage
 After installation, run `cutefetch` in the terminal.

 Command line arguments can be passed to specify the animal and eye style.

-Valid animal arguments: kitty, k, bunny, b
+- Valid animal arguments: kitty, k, bunny, b

-Valid eye styles: integers from 0 to 13
+- Valid eye styles: integers from 0 to 13

 Examples: `cutefetch kitty 6`, `cutefetch k 6`, `cutefetch` prints the default kitty.
 `cutefetch bunny 0`, `cutefetch b 0`, `cutefetch b`, etc. prints a bunny.